porech/goosic/README.md

 There are no built binaries at the moment, so you'll need Golang installed to run the project.

+Also, right now the backend depends on libtagc, please see <a href="https://github.com/wtolson/go-taglib" target="_blank">go-taglib</a> repository if seeking for install instructions.

 First of all, start the Goosic backend from the root of the project:

 ```sh